Correlations of multiplicative functions in function fields: Abstract

 where $\chi$ is a Dirichlet character and $\xi$ is a short interval character over $\mathbb{F}_q[t].$ We then deduce versions of the Matom\"aki--Radziwi\l{}\l{} theorem and Tao's two-point logarithmic Elliott conjecture over function fields $\mathbb{F}_q[t]$, where $q$ is fixed.
 The former of these improves on work of Gorodetsky, and the latter extends the work of Sawin--Shusterman on correlations of the M\"{o}bius function for various values of $q$.

-Compared with the integer setting, we encounter some different phenomena, specifically a low characteristic issue in the case that $q$ is a power of $2$, as well as the need for a wider class of ``pretentious" functions called \emph{Hayes characters}.
+Compared with the integer setting, we encounter a different phenomenon, specifically a low characteristic issue in the case that $q$ is a power of $2$.

-As an application of our results, we give a short proof of the function field version of a conjecture of K\'atai on classifying multiplicative functions with small increments, with the classification obtained and the proof being different from the integer case.
+As an application of our results, we give a short proof of the function field version of a conjecture of K\'atai on classifying multiplicative functions with small increments, with the classification obtained and the proof being different from the existing one in the integer case.

-In a companion paper, we will use these results to characterize the limiting behavior of partial sums of multiplicative functions in function fields and in particular to solve the ``corrected" form of the Erd\H{o}s discrepancy problem over $\mathbb{F}_q[t]$.
+In a companion paper, we use these results to characterize the limiting behavior of partial sums of multiplicative functions in function fields and in particular to solve a ``corrected" form of the Erd\H{o}s discrepancy problem over $\mathbb{F}_q[t]$.